 The film was panned by critics, with Gwen's death, in particular, receiving a large amount of outrage.
 Many reviewers noted that Emma Stone's performance and chemistry with Andrew Garfield was one of the best parts of the film and that killing her off was a waste of an interesting and feminist character.
 Despite this, the death scene itself was praised by many reviewers for being tragic and emotional.

-While Gwen was replaced by Mary Jane Watson as Peter's primary lover interest, she made an appearance in the second episode of the Spider-Wars arc.
-Here she hails from the alternate dimension of the highly successful armored Spider-Man, and is his fiance.
+While Gwen was replaced by Mary Jane Watson as Peter's primary love interest, she made an appearance in the second episode of the Spider-Wars arc.
+Here she hails from the alternate dimension of the highly successful armored Spider-Man and is his fiance.
 She is quickly drawn into the events when she rescues and then helps the Series Peter Parker in his battle with the dimension hopping Spider-Carnage.
-However she's ultimately taken hostage and is rescued by Spider-Man and Uncle Ben.
+However, she's ultimately taken hostage and is rescued by Spider-Man and Uncle Ben.

 The second season starts off with Peter ignoring Gwen about their first kiss.
 The season continues with Peter attempting to choose between cheerleader Liz Allan and his best friend Gwen.
-Eventually, Peter picks Liz over Gwen, and gwen goes out with harry.
+Eventually, Peter picks Liz over Gwen, and Gwen goes out with Harry.
 Canon slightly makes it's way into the show when Gwen is kidnapped by Venom, and held up high over fifty feet high, paying homage to the Bridge scene from the comics.
-Spiderman goes after her, sucessfully saving her, and still being able to keep his secret safe.
+Spiderman goes after her, successfully saving her, and still being able to keep his secret safe.
 At the end of season two, Spiderman breaks up with Liz Allan, comes to his senses, and takes baby steps to pursue a relationship with Gwen.
-However, Gwen is still with Harry, and continues to stay with him out of guilt because of Norman Osbourne's so called death.
+However, Gwen is still with Harry and continues to stay with him out of guilt because of Norman Osbourne's so called death.
 Gwen is still harbouring feelings for Peter, but cannot be with him because of Harry's issues.
 Season 3 is rumored to be set in a love triangle between Peter, Gwen, and Harry, Harry's struggle with his father's death, Gwen's feelings for Peter getting more serious, Peter realizing his feelings for Gwen are getting more serious, and the introduction to the characters of Hobgoblin and Scorpion.